prabhasapkota/Data-Analytics-Capstone/README.md

 ![alt text](images/Forcast.png)

 ## Visualization
+Using graphs to present numbers is a great way to tell a story with data.
+Data visualizations make large or small sets of information easier for the human brain to understand and interpret.
 * Heatmap for Goal 1:The heatmap revealed the relationships between key variables like fertilizer use, land use, and productivity.
 Strong correlations were observed between land use and productivity, indicating land utilization significantly impacts productivity.
 Similarly, the interaction between fertilizer use and land use showed moderate correlations, highlighting their combined effect on agricultural outcomes.
 ![alt text](<images/Heatmap for Goal 1.png>)